rxlabs/srv-nodejs/README.md

 The following repository secrets must be set on [GitHub Actions]:

 - `NPM_TOKEN`: npm token for installing and publishing packages.
+- `GH_USER`: The GitHub user's username to pull and push containers.
+- `GH_TOKEN`: A personal access token for the user to pull and push containers.

 These must be set manually.

 ### Secrets for Optional GitHub Actions

-The version and format GitHub actions require a user with write access to the repository.
+The version and format GitHub actions require a user with write access to the repository including access to read, write, and delete packages.
 Set these additional secrets to enable the action:

 - `GH_TOKEN`: A personal access token for the user.